 Audience: Software Developers

-Prerequisite: Successful completion of TDD-01.3: Emergent Design and Test Organization.
+Prerequisite: Successful completion of TDD-01.3: Emergent Design and Test Organization or experience with TDD.

 Duration: 3 hours live online instruction, plus about 30 minutes of preparation.